Januária: Districts

 Due to the size of the municipality there are several districts.
 They are Brejo do Amparo, Levinópolis, Pandeiros, Riacho da Cruz, São Joaquim, Tejuco, and Várzea Bonita.

 Geography

 With an elevation of 454.87 meters the average annual temperature is 26°.
 Temperatures vary between maxima of 38° and 12.6°.
 The climate is tropical with transition to semi-arid and its vegetation is composed of cerrado (savanna) and clusters of caatinga (thorn bush).
 The size of the municipality ranks it among the 75 largest municipalities of the state of Minas Gerais.

+Climate

 Communications

 The most important route of communication with the rest of the state is the BR-135.
 A modern bridge has substituted the ferry on the river.
 The distance to Belo Horizonte, the state capital, is 613 km.

 Januária lies in an agro-pastoral region.
 Some changes have been implemented in recent years such as irrigation, soybean cultivation, and the decline of cotton cultivation.